WATCH: ‘Crazy intense’ car explosion shakes North Carolina restaurant, sends 2 to hospital - NewsBreak

 The explosion occurred outside of Speedy’s Barbecue in Lexington on Monday evening, where witnesses say it shook the whole building.

 “I’ve never been hit with anything that hard before,” said Joel “Jay” Johnson, the manager at Speedy’s.
-“I almost relate it to falling off a third or fourth story [of a] building and landing on my chest.”Electric Works developers preserve, relocate homes ahead of next construction phase
+“I almost relate it to falling off a third or fourth story [of a] building and landing on my chest.”3 NC women busted in single-day $1,600+ heist from Walmart and Target, police say

 Several bystanders began filming after the car first caught fire.
 In one of the videos obtained by WGHP, Johnson can be seen in the left corner dressed in red.
 At the time, he was on the phone with 911.